 TOMMY

 That's typical.
 First class dogs come down here to take a shit.
 Jack looks up from his sketch.
+JACK

 That's so we know where we rank in the scheme of things.
+TOMMY

+Like we could forget.
 Jack glances across the well deck.
 At the aft railing of B deck promenadestands ROSE, in a long yellow dress and white gloves.

 CLOSE ON JACK, unable to take his eyes off of her.
 They are across fromeach other, about 60 feet apart, with the well deck like a valley betweenthem.
 She on her promontory, he on his much lower one.
 She stares down atthe water.